 Can I bring...

-Among the items that may be confiscated are small pocket knives, nail clippers if they also have a folding nail file, and small scissors.
-If you have any of these items when you reach the security checkpoint, you can either take them back to your vehicle or dispose of them.
-(An exception is made for shears, which are considered tools, that Fairgoers intend to trade, seel, or have repaired through an authorized Fair vendor.
+An exception is made for shears, which are considered tools, that Fairgoers intend to trade, sell, or have repaired through an authorized Fair vendor.
 Shears must be properly identified and displayed before entering the gates.
-It is recommended that shears have blades taped shut.)
+It is recommended that shears have blades taped shut.

-"Fair food" is a big reason why people visit the Fair, but if you have dietary or other reasons for wanting to bring your own food or beverages, please do.
-Please note: Alcohol, glass containers and metal knives and forks are prohibited.
-Also, all beverages must be in factory-sealed containers (meaning reusuable containers such as sports water bottles and sippy cups cannot contain beverages when you go through the security check at the entrances).
-Please consume your food at one of the six designated picnic areas, which are marked on the Fairgrounds map in the printed program.
-Some vendors provide seating for their customers; please respect that.
+You are welcome to bring your own food & beverages to the Fair, however alcohol, glass containers and metal knives and forks are prohibited.
+All beverages must be in factory-sealed containers (meaning reusuable containers such as sports water bottles and sippy cups cannot contain beverages when you go through the security check at the entrances).

 These types of items will be inspected as you enter the Fair.
 You will need to unzip (unsnap, untie, etc.) all compartments so security personnel can look inside.